BinTianqi/OwnDroidDocs/docs/Password.md

 Options:

-- Do not ask credentials on boot (Only affect Full-disk-encryption devices)
+- Do not ask credentials on boot **[Device owner]**
 - Require entry.
-Other Device admins are not able to reset password until you use the new password to unlock your device
+Don't allow other admins to change the password again until the user has entered it.

 Actions: